-Washington University in St. Louis will host local and national organizations hiring for internships, co-ops, and jobs at multiple virtual career fairs this spring.
+Washington University in St. Louis will host local and national organizations hiring for internships, co-ops, and jobs at multiple career fairs.

 The fairs provide WashU students a unique opportunity to meet and interview with dozens of potential employers in a short amount of time.
 All WashU students and alumni are invited to attend.